kortina/vscode-markdown-notes/README.md

 # VS Code Markdown Notes

 Use `[[wiki-links]]` and `#tags` for fast-navigation between notes kept in in a VS Code workspace.
-Quickly create new notes from a Tilte Case Note Name.
+Quickly create new notes from a Title Case Note Name.

 There are many great note-taking applications ([Notational Velocity](http://notational.net/), [nvalt](https://brettterpstra.com/projects/nvalt/), [Bear](https://bear.app/), [FSNotes](https://fsnot.es/)), but few of them offer the extensibility of VS Code and the ability to use Vim bindings for editing notes.